JQ's first three novels, with her signature wit and warmth.

 - In Minx (published 1996), William Dunford falls in love with Henrietta Barrett and marries her, but in How To Marry A Marquis (published 1999) he’s a bachelor again.
 What gives?

-- Is Ned Blydon ever going to get his own story?
+- Is Ned Blydon (from the Splendid trilogy) ever going to get his own story?